Utsavch189/docker-django-node-webapp/README.md

 ## Create Your Network
-docker network -d driver-type network-name.</br>
+docker network create -d driver-type network-name.</br>
 <b>Also we can assign ip and lot more things for our custom network.</b></br>

 ## Attach a container with network.